-In order to achieve a basic understanding of the process of dead body odor removal a person must first have some concept of what is involved in the human decomposition process.
+In order to achieve a basic understanding of the process of dead body odor removal, a person must first have some concept of what is involved in the human decomposition process.
 Many people do not appreciate that the human decomposition process begins the moment an individual dies.
 Consequently, if human remains are left undiscovered and unattended for more than a few days, decomposition becomes apparent.
 In other words, the body visually changes and the odor associated with death begins to develop at the death scene.

-When death occurs, blood stops flowing throughout the body.
+When a death occurs, blood stops flowing throughout the body.
 The cessation of blood flow brings an end to the distribution of nutrients to the body and to bacteria that exist in the body.
 The human body is flush with billions of bacteria of a myriad of different types.
 These bacteria are crucial to the healthy operation of the body and oftentimes are referred to as “good bacteria” while a person is alive.

 - Escherichia coli